 Enjoying summer but not loving all the lawn care?
 Consider giving your grass a break and letting nature do its work.
-And if the climate in which you live doesn’t support a perfectly manicured lawn, maybe it wasn’t meant to be.
+Lawns are terrible for the environment.
+Further, if the climate in which you live doesn’t support a perfectly manicured lawn, maybe it wasn’t meant to be.

 The smell of fresh-cut grass always takes me back to sitting in my elementary classrooms in springtime as the end of school neared.
 I hated that smell, and the corresponding sound of loud mowers, that infiltrated the classroom through open windows.
 I still don’t like the smell of fresh-cut grass today, even if that puts me in the significant minority.